Hindi Nahahati ang Langit: Release

 Vanguard Films theatrically released the film on March 7, 1985.
-It became a blockbuster in its theatrical run, and director Mike de Leon's commercially successful film to date.
+It became a blockbuster in its theatrical run and director Mike de Leon's most commercially successful film to date.

 The restoration of Hindi Nahahati ang Langit, made possible by ABS-CBN Film Restoration and Central Digital Lab, was complicated due to the condition of the 35mm negative print.
 Director Mike de Leon was not involved in the restoration and color grading of the film but he approved to put his directorial credit on the opening credits.

 The film's restored version was released on November 11, 2014, in Trinoma Cinema as part of the Cinema One Originals film festival.

 Home media

 Hindi Nahahati ang Langit, along with the selected number of films directed by de Leon, was released on Blu-ray by Carlotta Films.